Financial Economics of Climate and Sustainability 2025

 What is the role of a faculty coordinator?

-While FECS provides students at over 130 schools a timely curated reading list, 24 hours of sessions by world-class academics, and additional resources, the research process needs local engagement and support.
+While FECS provides students a timely curated reading list, 24 hours of sessions by world-class academics, and additional resources, the research process needs local engagement and support.
 At each participating school, we require that there be a local faculty coordinator.
 At a minimum, the coordinator approves students who will join the FECS global reading group to ensure that they have the proper training to benefit from the material.
 In many schools, coordinators have done much more than this, including connecting the material to other classes and seminars at their schools; convening FECS participants locally to form small groups; offering additional sessions; running short additional programs such as summer programs; offering a locally-graded version of the course by augmenting it with assignments and assessment; and organizing multi-school conferences.
 We strongly encourage local coordinators to build off the global platform to create local vibrant climate finance communities.
 In short, the role of the faculty coordinator can be quite minimal or very expansive—depending on how you and your organization locally adapt the material for your school.

 Is there any cost to my school?
 Who supports this initiative?